anthonykasza/crypto-terms/README.md

 Backdoor and distribute a binary instead of source code

+take advantage of the immutibility of a blockchain by publishing C2 instructions on it

 ### Targeting an Exchange
 See Mt.
 Gox, Bitfloor, Bitfinex, Coincheck, Binance